theupdateframework/pep-on-pypi-with-tuf/README.rst

 __ http://www.ietf.org/rfc/rfc2119.txt

-This PEP focuses on the application of TUF on PyPI; however, the reader is encouraged to read about TUF's design principles [2]_.
+This PEP focuses on integrating TUF with PyPI; however, the reader is encouraged to read about TUF's design principles [2]_.
 It is also RECOMMENDED that the reader be familiar with the TUF specification [16]_.